 The body is nice and glides easily over the palate.
 Nice mousse and mouthfeel.
 Green apple, lemon lime, pineapple, some hints of green melon and honey, vanilla, cream soda, notes of ginger, baguette crust, beautiful soft chalkiness, sea shells, more pronounced volcanic minerals than the nose and penetrate into the palate, spring flowers, Jasmine and yellow lilies.
 Really nice soft acidity and micro bubbles.
 The finish is rich, elegant, nicely polished and persists minutes.

 Makes a KILLER vesper or regular martini!.
 Super SMOOTH!!🍸😎👍 — 4 years ago

 Sometimes you visit friends at restaurants and sometime STUPID people leave behind some Krug (morons) and you friend gives you a sip of their discarded magic.
 So...everything.
 I forever love Krug.
 Dunno if I love it or Dom Ruinart better I guess it depends on the style I desire. — a year ago

-We liked this both as a dry martini and as a vesper — 9 months ago
+We liked this both as a dry martini and as a vesper — a year ago

 Mint Julep....so smooth. — 3 years ago

 Very good with ginger.
 Great for mint julep — 7 years ago